 Study and Learn to Help People Resolve Conflict

-Conflict is a normal part of life.
-Conflicts abound in our everyday life.
-Most conflict arises out of disagreements between how we should behave/act or even think and feel.
-Conflict is a natural part of life, and without it, we would not challenge each other to do or be better but would merely passively accept what is dished out to us, like robots!
+Conflicts are a normal part of everyday life.
+Most conflicts arise out of disagreements between how we should behave, or how we should think or feel.
+Without conflict we would not challenge each other to do better and would passively accept what we are offered.

 Develop your ability to use facilitation, negotiation or mediation in group situations to achieve win-win solutions.
 Whether you want to improve your ability to handle conflict in your life or to help others manage conflict better, you will find this course very beneficial.

 There are eight lessons in this course, as follows:

 1. Conflict Management and Anger